 This same tech also allows you to cook a number of different dishes at once without any intermingling of flavours – no more chicken-flavoured apple tarts, then.
 And speaking of chicken, this oven is by no means only for baking – it'll roast things very nicely as well, although on this model there's no built-in temperature probe to help out more hapless, meat-charring cooks.

-As you would expect from Zanussi, the ZOD35660XK comes in at an affordable price point, especially when you consider how much oven you're getting back in return.
-There's a combined oven and grill plus an additional fanned oven here, with the former offering you standard or fast grilling.
+As you would expect from Zanussi, the ZKCNA4X1 comes in at an affordable price point (well, by today’s standards), especially when you consider how much oven you're getting back in return.
+There's a 42-litre combined oven and grill plus an additional fanned 61-litre oven here, with the former offering you standard or fast grilling.

 What you really want from the best ovens is to have your cooking experiences improved and made easier, and the Miele H7164BP delivers several times over.
 The oven is reliable and easy to operate, and it comes with plenty of features that are going to appeal – like its Moisture Plus tech for getting perfect 'bake off' results.